Lethal Suarez gives Uruguay 2-1 win over England

 A lucky break in midfield sent the ball out wide to Edinson Cavani and Suarez escaped the attentions of Phil Jagielka to nod back across Hart for a 1-0 lead.

-Suarez, who had been well policed by England's centre backs until that point, wheeled away with a huge smile on his face, kissing his wrists and gesturing frantically in delight.
+Suarez, who had been well policed by England's center backs until that point, wheeled away with a huge smile on his face, kissing his wrists and gesturing frantically in delight.

 After the break, Uruguay had England on the ropes and Cavani should have done better when put clean through by Suarez, but the rampaging forward screwed his shot wide.

-England gradually regained the initiative with Rooney, widely criticised for his performance against Italy, at the heart of all their best work.
+England gradually regained the initiative with Rooney, widely criticized for his performance against Italy, at the heart of all their best work.

 The number 10, who had never scored in the World Cup, picked up the scraps from a Leighton Baines delivery and brought a terrific save out of Muslera in the 55th minute.